veyselharun/SVV/README.md

 # SoftwareVerificationAndValidation

-Some notes and sample applications of Software Verification and Validation course.
+Notes and sample applications of Software Verification and Validation course.